 One of the few industry studies on child labour in PICs was done on child labour in Fiji's tobacco industry.
 This study showed that child labour did occur, albeit on a limited scale.
 The tobacco growing industry consists of smallholders and there was no evidence of paid labour in the industry for adult or child farm labour.
 Children were expected to assist with family tasks in the farm work.
 While this does not meet ILO's criteria for child labour per se, it was found that the work sometimes contravened international conventions on child labour, in particular as it may lead to missing school.
 The study found that 2 percent of farm children in the tobacco growing areas miss school on a regular basis to work on the farm while 18 per cent miss school occasionally during busy times.
 Some children worked with hazardous chemicals and heavy equipment; 12 per cent of children working on tobacco farms used knapsack sprayers that may contain hazardous chemicals or are heavier to carry than is believed safe.
 These are indications of worst forms of child labour.
 Overall, there was no evidence of regular exploitation of children.
+However, it was found that there was a lack of awareness within the community of the issue of child labour as well as cultural acceptance that children can and must work to help their families after school hours (Farm Consultancy, 2004).

-4 This section and the next two sections draw on information provided by Ms. Urmila Sarkar, ILO, Bangkok.
-5 According to the ILO Minimum Age Convention, 1973 (No. 138), the minimum working age fixed by ratifying Member States varies according to the level of development of the country and the type of employment or work.
+3 This section and the next two sections draw on information provided by Ms. Urmila Sarkar, ILO, Bangkok.

+4 According to the ILO Minimum Age Convention, 1973 (No. 138), the minimum working age fixed by ratifying member States varies according to the level of development of the country and the type of employment or work.
 In general, the minimum age is not less than the age of completion of compulsory schooling or the age of 15 (14 for developing countries).
 Child labour refers to work that is mentally, physically, socially or morally dangerous and harmful to children and interferes with their schooling.
-The ILO Worst Forms of Child Labour Convention (WFCL), 1999 (No. 182) covers children up to 18 years and requires ratifying Member States to take immediate and effective measures to prohibit and eliminate the worst forms of child labour as a matter of urgency.
+The ILO Worst Forms of Child Labour Convention (WFCL), 1999 (No. 182) covers children up to 18 years and requires ratifying member States to take immediate and effective measures to prohibit and eliminate the worst forms of child labour as a matter of urgency.
 It is divided into two groups: Hazardous labour and the Unconditional Worst Forms of Child Labour, which are internationally defined as slavery, trafficking, debt bondage and other forms of forced labour, forced recruitment of children for use in armed conflict and pornography, and illicit activities.